nabin98rana/fez/tests/api/README.txt

    It is recommended you CREATE NEW COLLECTIONS containing only a few test records as required by conf.ini.

+3.5) ensure that at least one record in your public collection in conf.ini has an attachment
+     (See @col-viewer-download-attachment scenario tag)

 4) create users and groups and assign them to roles for the above communities as prescribed by conf.ini